nancyalaswad90/Cloud-Native-Fundamentals-Scholarship-Program/daily_scrum.md

 ### Day 2 : 15/06/2021

-1.Yesterday I Finished the  Lesson ( 2 )
+1. Yesterday I Finished the  Lesson ( 2 )

 2 .
 Work of Today: Write some note to deepen my understanding

+.

+### Day 3 : 16/06/2021

+1. Yesterday I Finished the  Lesson ( 2 )

+2 .
+Work of Today: Write some note to deepen my understanding

+researching and reading more about python and flask.
+Nothing to block the progress